Score: 94-95.

 Grapes and Blend of the 2024 Pape Clément

-The 2024 vintage is composed of 53% Cabernet Sauvignon, 45% Merlot, 1% Cabernet Franc and 1% Petit Verdot.
-This blend emphasizes the power and structure of Cabernet Sauvignon, combined with the softness and fruitiness of Merlot, and subtle complexity of the other grapes.
+The 2024 vintage is composed of 53% Cabernet Sauvignon, 45% Merlot, 1% Cabernet Franc, and 1% Petit Verdot.
+This blend emphasizes the power and structure of Cabernet Sauvignon, combined with the softness and fruitiness of Merlot, and the subtle complexity of the other grapes.

 2024 Pape Clement Rouge Vinification and Maturation

-The grapes are harvested by hand and undergo a strict selection.
-Vinification takes place in both stainless steel and concrete tanks, followed by maturation in French oak barrels, a significant proportion of which are new.
-This approach ensures a harmonious integration of fruit, tannins and wood influences, resulting in a wine with depth and elegance.
+The grapes are harvested by hand and undergo a rigorous selection process.
+Vinification takes place in both stainless steel and concrete tanks, followed by aging in French oak barrels, a significant portion of which are new.
+This approach ensures a harmonious integration of fruit, tannins, and oak influences, resulting in a wine with depth and elegance.

 Tasting note Pape Clément Rouge